fongc123/notes/Kubernetes/Application Management.md

 >[!INFO]
 >The volume and path **inside a container** are specified under `volumeMounts` for **each container**.
 They are mapped to volumes **on the local machine** specified under `volumes`.

+> [!INFO]
+> A path for each volume under `volumes` is not provided as it is not needed.
+The config map from the cluster is mapped to the volume inside the container.

 ### Secrets
 <span style = "color:lightblue">Secrets</span> are central storage locations for sensitive information, such as passwords or keys.
 Information is stored in a `base64` **encoded** or **hashed** format.